EmbeddEdge/FinanceAutomatons/README.md

 ## Getting Started

-To get started with these scripts, follow these steps:

-1. Clone the repository to your local machine.
+### Quick demo

+To see how the scripts work you can use the sample files provided.
+First check the 'Money Dashboard 2025' spreadsheet file and confirm that the 'Monthly Spending' sheet has no entries.
+Second have a look at the 'SampleBankExport' CSV file and check the numbers and the categories.
+Run the 'budget_transformer.py' script
+Check the spreadsheet again and compare the now filled in 'Monthly Spending' sheet as a summation of the line items from the CSV files.

+### How to use this script

+To modify this program for your usage

-2. Prepare your financial data in a CSV format, following the provided template.
+1. Download your own financial data in a CSV format, and modify it to replicate the sample file format
-3. Check the budget tracking spreadsheet to view the updated financial information.
+2. Check the budget tracking spreadsheet to view the updated financial information.
+3. Updated the script to match the file names if you change the names to fit your own files.
+Still keeping the same format.
+4. Run the script.
+5. Optionally you can check the files manually to verify.